mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 Drawbacks (I am reaching on this):
 * Not super useful for data science, but algorithmic complexity and data structures appear in interviews!
+* Uses pylab for some examples and calculates standard deviation from scratch.
+While this isn't a deal breaker, it can be confusing for some students.

 ## <b>[Introduction to Machine Learning with Python (Andreas C. Muller & Sarah Guido)](https://www.amazon.com/Introduction-Machine-Learning-Python-Scientists/dp/1449369413)</b><br>
 <img src='/images/introductionToMachineLearningWithPython.jpg' width="190" height="249">